“[The] man who did more than anyone else in his time to lead people to see what Jesus Christ meant for the world” (Raymond Brown)

 Part 2: The Thessalonian Correspondence

-Part 1: Following the notes, write your own letter with a proper letter opening, thanksgiving, body, and letter closing.
+Part 1: Following the notes, write your own Greek private letter with a proper letter opening, thanksgiving, body, and letter closing.
 (Please write this up and be prepared to hand it in at the end of class.)
+You should be prepared to discuss your "letter" in class, including the philosophy behind it.

 NB: February 2 = Last day to withdraw from a course/activity and obtain a 100% financial credit